Callsign:

 (ID every 10 minutes!)

-This net is open to all licensed radio amateurs.
-After roll call of our net members, I will invite new or visiting stations to check in.
-Stations checking in frequently -- at least two weeks in a row -- may be added to the roll; those missing 4 consecutive weeks may be dropped.
+This net is open to all licensed hams.
+After roll call of our net members, I'll invite new & visiting stations to check in.
+Frequent visitors may be added to the roll; hams absent for a month may be dropped to keep the roll short.

-When you're called during roll, please respond with your call sign and first name, and tell us if you can stay for the round table or not.
+When I call you during roll, please respond with your call sign and first name, and tell us if you can stay for the round table or not.

-Also, if you're portable, mobile, or on emergency power, please so indicate.
+Also, if you're portable, mobile, or running on backup power, please so indicate.

-(Call off the call signs from the appropriate section of the roll sheet.
+(Go through the appropriate section of the roll sheet -- top-down on even days, bottom-up on odd days.
 Try to go quickly.)

 Are there any stations from the roll that were missed?